 Malware is software that is specifically designed to disrupt, damage, or gain unauthorized access to your device.

-Once injected into your device, your fake provider can use your data to target you with ads and spam emails, hijack your online accounts, steal your banking details and even lock your devices in exchange for ransomware.
+Once injected into your device, fake VPN providers can use your data to target you with ads and spam emails, hijack your online accounts, steal your banking details, and even lock your devices in exchange for ransomware.

 Fake VPNs Often Don’t Encrypt Your Data